Veteran License Plates by State (2026)

 Toll-road exemptions

-Eighteen states currently waive tolls for vehicles displaying a combat-decorated plate.
-The exemption almost always requires the driver to be the registered plate holder and to use either a state-issued transponder programmed to the veteran account or a manual-stop lane.
+Eighteen states currently waive tolls for a vehicle that carries a combat-decorated plate.
+Almost every program requires that the driver be the registered plate holder and that they either run a state-issued transponder tied to the veteran account or stop in a manual lane.

 StatePlates Eligible for Toll ExemptionTransponder Required